Blake-Madden/Wisteria-Dataviz/BarChart.md

 Also, when adding a bar to the chart, both the bar and scaling axes will be widened to accommodate it.
 If you wish to control the scaling axis manually, then pass `false` as the second argument to `AddBar()`.

-Finally, if the number of bars added to the chart read a certain limit, the parent canvas will be enlarged to better display them.
+Finally, if the number of bars added to the chart reaches a certain limit, the parent canvas will be enlarged to better display them.
 This value is controlled via `SetBarsPerDefaultCanvasSize()` and should be called from your derived class's constructor to a suitable value.